grahamjpark/gladiator/README.md

 	Start pkilling all above and below
 - MMAP to keep track of which PIDs are ours

+##Things we've learned

+	#include <sys/resource.h>
+    setpriority(PRIO_PROCESS, 0, -20); use it because it gave us one extra process

+    You cannot do getpid() then kill +/-

+    proc has all the info but, requires writing to file

 ##Funny names
 - I'll make a manpage out of you